How to Become an Investment Banker?

 Investment Banking is a lucrative career that promises global mobility, financial rewards and the chance to be part of exciting transactions like Flipkart buying Jabong or Facebook buying Whatsapp.
-However getting in is often next to impossible as jobs are few and far between and extremely competitive.
+However, getting in is often next to impossible as jobs are few and far between and highly competitive.

 Here are a few tips on how to become an investment banker, to engineer the next couple of years and your resume, to better your chances of breaking into Investment Banking.